Introduction

 - Identification:

-- Carpet beetles are small, oval-shaped insects, usually 1 to 4 mm in length.
-They have distinctive patterns and colors on their hard shells, often black with white, yellow, or orange spots.
+- Carpet beetles are small, oval-shaped bugs that usually measure between 1 to 4 mm long.
+They have hard shells with unique patterns and colors, often showing a mix of black with white, yellow, or orange spots.

 - Habitat and Diet: